ROGUEDSGNR/LiteRecon/README.md

 2. **Install Required Packages**:

-   Create a `requirements.txt` file with the following content:
+   Create a `requirements.txt` file (or use ours) with the following content:

    ```txt
    whois